US to deport Iranian professor with coronavirus in possible prisoner swap

 Three Iranian officials said a prisoner swap between the two countries is in the works.
 Michael White, a U.S. navy veteran who has been detained in Iran since 2018, is a likely candidate to be swapped.
 He was released from prison in mid-March on medical furlough but remains in Iran.

-If a swap goes ahead, that would be a rare instance of cooperation in an otherwise deeply frayed relationship between the United States and Iran, which have grown more hostile towards each other since President Donald Trump took office.
+If a swap goes ahead, that would be a rare instance of cooperation in an otherwise deeply frayed U.S.-Iran relationship.
+The two have grown more hostile towards each other since President Donald Trump took office.